wlaub/eow/README.md

 #### Popping Mirror

+Must be enabled by Eye Of The Wednesday
+Hooks Session.SetFlag to detect flag changes.

 A mirror that plays and animation and changes to a different sprite (e.g. breaks or unbreaks) when touched and/or when a flag is set.
+See
-See source map/assets for sprite structure.
+`Graphics/Atlases/Gameplay/objects/eow/popping_mirror/default` for sprite structure.

 #### Cannot Transition To Trigger